Sample Preparation

 Does GENEWIZ perform QC on my Plasmid-EZ samples prior to library preparation?

 No, we do not perform sample QC.
 This enables us to provide rapid and cost-effective service for whole plasmid sequencing.
-Please measure the concentration of your samples (preferably using a dsDNA quantification assay such as Qubit or PicoGreen) and give a range of 20-200ng/ul.
+Prior to submission, please measure the concentration of your samples (preferably using a dsDNA quantification assay such as Qubit or PicoGreen) and submit samples within a range of 20-200ng/μL.

 Can GENEWIZ perform plasmid DNA preparation for me?